 Walled Garden and summer Splash Fountain

-Newly landscaped in 2012 with well managed beds and borders, and plenty of open space to enjoy.
-Open daily 9am - 4pm, unless booked out for a wedding or other private event - please check our current Closures Diary or join us on Facebook for regular updates.
+Re-landscaped in 2012 with well managed beds and borders, and plenty of open space to enjoy.
+Open daily 9am - 6pm, unless booked out for a wedding or other private event - please check our current Closures Diary or join us on Facebook for regular updates.

-From May to September, the Walled Garden comes alive for four hours a day as the Splash Fountain entertains the children while you watch from a safe distance!
-Operational from 11am-1pm and 2-4pm, it makes the Walled Garden the perfect place for family gatherings and picnics to while away a summer’s day with a family picnic.
+From May to September, the Walled Garden comes alive for four hours a day as the Splash Fountain entertains the children while you look on from a safe distance!
+Operational from 11am-1pm and 2-4pm, it’s the perfect way to while away a summer’s day with a family picnic.

 Open from 12pm every weekend (excluding December) and every day in the summer months, the Kiosk is staffed by friendly volunteers from The Friends of Upton Country Park who will sell you that much longed-for ice cream or coffee.
 It is also a great source of Park information.